Co-creator of the so-called Cloward-Piven Strategy

-Born in Alberta, Canada in 1932, Frances Fox Piven earned a B.A. in 1953, an MA in city planning in 1956, and a Ph.D. in social science in 1962 — all from the University of Chicago.
+Piven earned a B.A. degree in 1953, an M.A. in city planning in 1956, and a Ph.D. in social science in 1962 — all from the University of Chicago.
 She subsequently taught in the Columbia University School of Social Work from 1966-72, and was a professor of political science at Boston University from 1972-82.
-She then served as a professor of political science at the Graduate Center of the City University of New York since 1982; since 1988, she also has taught sociology.
+She then served as a professor of political science and sociology at the City University of New York’s Graduate Center from 1982 until her retirement in 2017.
 For a detailed list of Piven’s additional professional credentials, see Footnote #1 below.

 Piven and her late husband, Columbia University social-work professor Richard Cloward, are best known for having outlined, in 1966, the so-called Cloward-Piven Strategy – a tactic that seeks to hasten the fall of capitalism by overloading government bureaucracies with a flood of impossible demands, thus pushing society into “a profound financial and political crisis” that would unleash “powerful forces … for major economic reform at the national level.”

 In 1966 Piven was a panel member at a Socialist Scholars Conference in New York.
 There, she and her husband presented a paper proposing that the poor should engage in “irregular and disruptive tactics” designed to overburden city and state governments with demands for welfare money – the ultimate objective being to force those governments to turn to the federal government for assistance.
 Such “disruption of the system,” said Piven, would result in a situation where: “Welfare rolls will begin to go up; welfare payments will begin to go up – the impact will be very, very sharp.
 The mounting welfare budget will increase taxes, force cities to turn to the federal government.
 We have to help people to make claims; for this they will organize and act.”